OUTLOOK @MSRI, October/November 2014

-For information on submitting proposals to MSRI, to apply for program memberships or workshops, the 2014 Summer Graduate Schools, and many other areas, please see www.msri.org.
+For information on submitting proposals to MSRI, to apply for program memberships or workshops, the 2015 Summer Graduate Schools, and many other areas, please see www.msri.org.
 Videos of many lectures at MSRI can be found on VMath.
+MSRI now supports Numberphile, a YouTube channel fast approaching a million subscribers.
+See http://www.youtube.com/numberphile.
 For information on Math Circles, see www.mathcircles.org and http://www.msri.org/web/msri/education/for-k-12-educ ators/math-circles.
 For information on exhibits and activities at the Lawrence Hall of Science, see http://www.lawrencehallofscience.org.
 Information about upcoming Julia Robinson Mathematics Festivals can be found here: http://juliarobinsonmathfestival.org

 2. Math Outreach and Public Events